 An ultramodern area on Tokyo Bay, the Odaiba district is your go-to place for pleasure cruising, shopping and general seaside fun.
-The island built in Tokyo Bay was originally created by the Edo shogunate (1603-1867) to protect Tokyo from the threat of marine attacks.
+The island built in Tokyo Bay was originally created by the Edo shogunate in the 1850s to protect Tokyo from the threat of marine attacks.
 Today it serves a very different purpose—as a breezy entertainment hub with attractions for the entire family.
 Set aside a full day for maximum enjoyment.

 From Haneda Airport: 35 minutes by limousine bus, or 45 minutes by train

 From Tokyo Station: Take the JR Yamanote Line to Shimbashi Station, and transfer to the Yurikamome Line to Odaiba-Kaihinkoen Station (around 30 minutes).

 The Rainbow Bridge arches over Tokyo Bay, linking Odaiba with the rest of Tokyo.
 At night, the multicolored lights of the bridge set against the glowing Tokyo skyline look like something from the movie Blade Runner.
 View the bridge over a cocktail from a trendy bar or take a mini-cruise and dine on the water.
 You can also walk the bridge, but expect it to take a good 30 minutes.
 For a less strenuous perspective of the bridge, hop on the Yurikamome sky train.

-From the water, you can take in Odaiba's architecturally intrepid statement of creative modernity; particularly impressive are the Telecom Center, the Fuji TV Building, and the Tokyo Big Sight event space.
+From the water, you can take in Odaiba's architecturally intrepid statements of creative modernity.
+The Fuji TV Building is particularly impressive.